Scanbot SDK has been acquired by Apryse! Learn more

 javascript barcode scanner open-source

 Today, barcodes are everywhere, and for good reason.
-These little images of black and white stripes or pixels are powerful data carriers that can connect you to important information – with a simple scan.
+These little images of black and white stripes or pixels are powerful data carriers that connect you to vital information with just a simple scan.

-Since technological advances in image processing allowed smartphones to become high-performance barcode scanners, numerous free and open-source barcode scanning libraries have popped up.
-In a previous article, we have already covered two of the most popular examples: ML Kit and ZXing
+Since advances in image processing allowed smartphones to become high-performance barcode scanners, numerous free and open-source barcode scanning libraries have popped up.
+In a previous article, we already covered two of the most popular: ML Kit and ZXing.

-This time, we will put five popular open-source web libraries under the microscope: ZXing, QuaggaJS, html5-qrcode, ZBar, and jsQR
+This time, we will look at five popular open-source web libraries: ZXing ports, QuaggaJS, html5-qrcode, ZBar, and jsQR.

 Let’s start with a quick overview of why web development might be better suited for your project than native development.